Climax Township, Michigan

 Climax Township is a civil township of Kalamazoo County in the U.S. state of Michigan.
-The 2010 census recorded a population of 2,463.
+The 2020 census recorded a population of 2,364.

-The village of Climax is located within the township along the northern boundary with Charleston Township.
+The village of Climax is located within the township along the northern boundary with Charleston Township, as is part of the census-designated place of Scotts, which is located along the boundary with Pavilion Township.

 Geography

 The township is in eastern Kalamazoo County, bordered to the east by Calhoun County.
 According to the United States Census Bureau, the township has a total area of 94.0 km2, of which 93.6 km2 are land and 0.4 km2, or 0.46%, are water.